Losing your licence: Suspensions and disqualifications

 Penalties for driving while disqualified

-On your first or second conviction for driving while disqualified, you can be jailed for up to three months or fined up to $4,500.
+On your first or second conviction for driving while disqualified, you can be imprisoned for up to three months or fined up to $4,500.
 You’ll also get an additional disqualification for at least six months.

 How do I get my licence back after I’ve been disqualified?